 - They are incredibly easy to make and it’s something a bit different from your normal chicken thigh recipe.

 This is the best thing – these little packages of yumminess take nothing out of the ordinary to make.
 No crazy, hard-to-get ingredients – I’ll bet you have everything you need right now in the pantry:

 - Chicken thighs – Personally, I prefer to use bone-in chicken thighs.
 The reason is that usually cooking meat with the bone makes for far tastier meat.
 (Plus bone-in chicken pieces are usually cheaper than boneless chicken) It might take a little longer to roast than boneless, but I think it’s well worth the little bit of extra time.
 However, that being said, if you have boneless already, or boneless are cheaper than bone-in, on sale, go for it!

-~Ok, so you can use any kind of bacon you’d prefer here.
-My preference is thicker sliced bacon because I find it gives it more flavor.
-I also prefer not to use the maple-flavored bacon, BUT, if you like a hint of maple mixed with a bbq sauce on chicken, it might really hit the flavor bell for you!
+- Bacon – Ok, so you can use any kind of bacon you’d prefer here.
+My preference is thicker sliced bacon because I find it gives it more flavor and it will allow the chicken to fully cook before the bacon burns.